The specifier’s role in the circular economy

 A keen interest in science and technology has ensured he incorporates the latest energy saving technologies within all LDS designs.

-Kristina has worked in the lighting industry as a designer and consultant for over 14 years.
-She is a Chartered Engineer (CEng), Member of the Society of Light and Lighting (MSLL), Member of CIBSE (MCIBSE) and Chair of the Society of Light and Lighting (SLL) Education committee.
+Kristina has worked in the lighting industry as a designer and consultant for over 16 years.
+She is a Chartered Engineer (CEng), Member of the Society of Light and Lighting (MSLL), Member of CIBSE (MCIBSE), and is also Vice-President of the Society of Light and Lighting (SLL).

-Currently working as a lighting designer for Atkins Global within the specialist and architectural lighting team; her recent projects have included London City Airport expansion project, Southampton Cruise Terminal and London Euston Station redevelopment (Euston Enabling for Hs2).
+Currently working as a senior lighting designer for Atkins Global (UK) within the specialist and architectural lighting team; her recent projects have included London City Airport expansion project, Southampton Cruise Terminal, London Euston Station redevelopment (Euston Enabling for Hs2) and TfL Silvertown project.

-Previously, she worked at Zumotbel (ZG) Lighting with the End User retail team, projects included lighting design for Jaguar Landrover, London Olympia, Dixons, Bentley Motor and large roll out projects for LIDL retail, Sainsbury’s and ASDA.
+Kristina has also worked at Zumotbel (ZG) Lighting with the End User retail team.
+Her projects included lighting design for Jaguar Landrover, London Olympia, Dixons, Bentley Motor and large roll out projects for LIDL retail, Sainsbury’s and ASDA.

-Kristina has delivered many lighting workshops for the Carbon Trust throughout the UK, Electrical Contractors Association (ECA), guest presenter at a CIBSE events and is a guest lecturer at City University in London for MSc students.
+Kristina has delivered many lighting workshops for the Carbon Trust throughout the UK, Electrical Contractors Association (ECA), Recolight, guest presenter at SLL, ILP, IES and CIBSE events and is a guest lecturer at City University, London for the MSc Energy and Environment Technology and Economics course.

 Sophie O'RourkeLighting designer at Nulty+ and Founding Member at Green Light Alliance